AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 on the sun.
 And his vagaries were by no means in excess of those of the average theologian of his times.

-Origen considered philosophy as necessary to Christianity as is geometry to philosophy; but that all things essential to salvation are plainly taught in the Scriptures, within the comprehension of the ordinary mind.
+**Origen** considered philosophy as necessary to Christianity as is geometry to philosophy; but that all things essential to salvation are plainly taught in the Scriptures, within the comprehension of the ordinary mind.

-\"Origen \* \* \* was the prince of schoolmen and scholars, as subtle as Aquinas, as erudite as Routh or Tischendorf.
+\"Origen...was the prince of schoolmen and scholars, as subtle as Aquinas, as erudite as Routh or Tischendorf.
 He is a man of one book, in a sense.
-The Bible, its text, its exposition, furnished him with the motive for incessant toil.\"[^229] The truths taught in the Bible may be made by philosophers themes on which the mind may indefinitely expatiate; and those competent will find interior, spiritual, recondite meanings not seen on the surface.
-Yet he constantly taught \"that such affinity and congruity exist between Christianity and human reason, that not only the grounds, but also the forms, of all Christian doctrines may be explained by the dictates of philosophy. \* \* \* That it is vastly important to the honor and advantage of Christianity that all its doctrines be traced back to the sources of all truth, or be shown to flow from the principles of philosophy; and consequently that a Christian theologian should exert his ingenuity and his industry primarily to demonstrate the harmony between religion and reason, and to show that there is nothing taught in the Scriptures but what is founded in reason.\"
+The Bible, its text, its exposition, furnished him with the motive for incessant toil.\"[^229]

+The truths taught in the Bible may be made by philosophers themes on which the mind may indefinitely expatiate; and those competent will find interior, spiritual, recondite meanings not seen on the surface.
+Yet he constantly taught \"that such affinity and congruity exist between Christianity and human reason, that not only the grounds, but also the forms, of all Christian doctrines may be explained by the dictates of philosophy....
+That it is vastly important to the honor and advantage of Christianity that all its doctrines be traced back to the sources of all truth, or be shown to flow from the principles of philosophy; and consequently that a Christian theologian should exert his ingenuity and his industry primarily to demonstrate the harmony between religion and reason, and to show that there is nothing taught in the Scriptures but what is founded in reason."

-He held to the \"most scrupulous Biblicism and the most conscientious regard for the rule of faith, conjoined with the philosophy of religion.\" \* \* \* He \"was the most influential theologian in the Oriental church, the father of theological science, the author of ecclesiastical dogmatics. \* \* \* An orthodox traditionalist, a strong Biblical theologian, a keen idealistic philosopher who translated the content of faith into ideas, completed the structure of the world that is within, and finally let nothing pass save knowledge of God and of self, in closest union, which exalts us above the world, and conducts unto deification. \* \* \* Life is a discipline, a conflict under the permission and leading of God, which will end with the conquest and destruction of evil. \* \* \* According to Origen, all spirits will, in the form of their individual lives, be finally rescued and glorified (*apokatastasis*).\"[^230] Mosheim considered these fatal errors, while we should regard them as valuable principles.
-The famous historian assures us that Origen was entirely ignorant of the doctrine of Christ\'s substitutional sacrifice.
-He had no faith in the idea that Christ suffered in man\'s stead, but taught that he died in man\'s behalf.
+He held to the "most scrupulous Biblicism and the most conscientious regard for the rule of faith, conjoined with the philosophy of religion." ...
+He "was the most influential theologian in the Oriental church, the father of theological science, the author of ecclesiastical dogmatics....
+An orthodox traditionalist, a strong Biblical theologian, a keen idealistic philosopher who translated the content of faith into ideas, completed the structure of the world that is within, and finally let nothing pass save knowledge of God and of self, in closest union, which exalts us above the world, and conducts unto deification....
+Life is a discipline, a conflict under the permission and leading of God, which will end with the conquest and destruction of evil....
+According to Origen, all spirits will, in the form of their individual lives, be finally rescued and glorified (*apokatastasis*).\"[^230] **Mosheim** considered these fatal errors, while we should regard them as valuable principles.
+The famous historian assures us that **Origen** was entirely ignorant of the doctrine of Christ\'s substitutional sacrifice.
+He had no faith in the idea that Christ suffered in man\'s stead but taught that he died in man\'s behalf.

-The known works of Origen consist of brief \"Notes on Scripture,\" only a few fragments of which are left; his \"Commentaries,\" many of which are in Migne\'s collection; his \"Contra Celsum,\" or \"Against Celsus,\" which is complete and in the original Greek; \"Stromata,\" only three fragments of which survive in a Latin translation; a fragment on the \"Resurrection;\" practical \"Essays and Letters,\" but two of the latter remaining, and \"Of Principles,\" \"De Principiis,\" or (greek).[^231] Nearly all the original Greek of this great work has perished.
-The Latin translation by Rufinus is very loose and inaccurate.
-It is frequently a mere paraphrase.
-Jerome, whose translation is better than that of Rufinus, accuses the latter of unfaithfulness in his translation, and made a new version, only small portions of which have come down to modern times, so that we cannot accurately judge of the character of this great work.
-A comparison of the Greek of Origen\'s
-\'\'Against Celsus\" with the Latin version of Rufinus exhibits great discrepancies Indeed, Rufinus confesses that he had so \"smoothed and corrected\" as to leave \"nothing which could appear discordant with our belief.\" He claimed, however, that he had done so because \"his (Origen\'s) books had been corrupted by heretics and malevolent persons,\" and accordingly he had suppressed or enlarged the text to what he thought Origen ought to have said!
+The known works of **Origen** consist of brief *Notes on Scripture*, only a few fragments of which are left; his *Commentaries*, many of which are in **Migne**\'s collection; his *Contra Celsum*, or *Against Celsus*, which is complete and in the original Greek; *Stromata*, only three fragments of which survive in a Latin translation; a fragment on the *Resurrection*; practical *Essays and Letters*, but two of the latter remaining, and *Of Principles*, *De Principiis*, or (greek).[^231] Nearly all the original Greek of this great work has perished.
+The Latin translation by **Rufinus** is very loose and inaccurate.
+It is frequently a mere paraphrase. **Jerome**, whose translation is better than that of **Rufinus**, accuses the latter of unfaithfulness in his translation, and made a new version, only small portions of which have come down to modern times, so that we cannot accurately judge of the character of this great work.
+A comparison of the Greek of **Origen**\'s *Against Celsus* with the Latin version of **Rufinus** exhibits great discrepancies.
+Indeed, **Rufinus** confesses that he had so \"smoothed and corrected\" as to leave \"nothing which could appear discordant with our belief.\" He claimed, however, that he had done so because "his (Origen\'s) books had been corrupted by heretics and malevolent persons," and accordingly he had suppressed or enlarged the text to what he thought **Origen** ought to have said!
 And having acknowledged so much he adjures all by their "belief in the kingdom to come, by the mystery of the resurrection from the dead, and by that everlasting fire prepared for the devil and his angels" to make no further alterations!
-He reiterates his confession elsewhere, and says he has translated nothing that seems to him to contradict Origen\'s other opinions, but has passed it by, as \"interpolated and forged.\" For the sake of
-\"brevity,\" he says he has sometimes "curtailed."
+He reiterates his confession elsewhere and says he has translated nothing that seems to him to contradict **Origen**\'s other opinions, but has passed it by, as \"interpolated and forged.\" For the sake of \"brevity,\" he says he has sometimes "curtailed."

-Says De Pressense: "Celsus collected in his quiver all the objections possible to be made, and there is scarcely one missing of all the arrows which in subsequent times have been aimed against the supernatural in Christianity."
-To every point made by Celsus, Origen made a triumphant reply, anticipating, in fact, modern objections, and \"gave to Christian antiquity its most complete apology. \* \* \* Many centuries were to elapse before the church could present to the world any other defense of her faith comparable to this noble book.\" \"It remains the masterpiece of ancient apology, for solidity of basis, vigor of argument, and breadth of eloquent exposition.
-The apologists of every age were to find in it an inexhaustible mine, as well as incomparable model of that royal, moral method inaugurated by St. Paul and St. John.\"
+Says **De Pressense**: "Celsus collected in his quiver all the objections possible to be made, and there is scarcely one missing of all the arrows which in subsequent times have been aimed against the supernatural in Christianity."
+To every point made by Celsus, **Origen** made a triumphant reply, anticipating, in fact, modern objections, and "gave to Christian antiquity its most complete apology....
+Many centuries were to elapse before the church could present to the world any other defense of her faith comparable to this noble book."
+"It remains the masterpiece of ancient apology, for solidity of basis, vigor of argument, and breadth of eloquent exposition.
+The apologists of every age were to find in it an inexhaustible mine, as well as incomparable model of that royal, moral method inaugurated by St. Paul and St. John."

 An illustration of his manner may be given in his reference to the attack of Celsus on the miracles of Christ.
-Celsus dares not deny them, only a hundred years after Christ, and says: \"Be it so, we accept the facts as genuine,\" and then proceeds to rank them with the tricks of Egyptian sorcerers, and asks: \"Did anyone ever look upon those impostors as divinely aided, who for hire healed the sick and wrought wonderful works?
-If Jesus did work miracles it was through sorcery, and deserves therefore the greater contempt.\" In reply Origen insists on the miracles, but places the higher evidence of Christianity on a moral basis.
-He says: \"Show me the magician who calls upon the spectators of his prodigies to reform their life, or who teaches his admirers the fear of God, and seeks to persuade them to act as those who must appear before him as their judge.
+Celsus dares not deny them, only a hundred years after Christ, and says: \"Be it so, we accept the facts as genuine,\" and then proceeds to rank them with the tricks of Egyptian sorcerers, and asks: "Did anyone ever look upon those impostors as divinely aided, who for hire healed the sick and wrought wonderful works?
+If Jesus did work miracles it was through sorcery, and deserves therefore the greater contempt."
+In reply **Origen** insists on the miracles but places the higher evidence of Christianity on a moral basis.
+He says: "Show me the magician who calls upon the spectators of his prodigies to reform their life, or who teaches his admirers the fear of God, and seeks to persuade them to act as those who must appear before him as their judge.
 The magicians do nothing of the sort, either